 Ask about their relationships

 Get to know new friends by learning about their past.
 Ask about their childhood, their family, and their role models.
-Ask friends you've known longer questions about the relationships you know are important to them today.
+For friends you've known longer, ask them questions about the relationships you know are important to them today.
 Ask about their romantic relationships, their kids, and their other friends.
 Once you've established a bond with someone, showing genuine interest in those who helped shape them into who they are is important to growing closer.

 1. Are you close with your family?